Elbow Bush - Native Gardeners

 Elbowbush

-The New Mexico forestiera is a charming, multi-trunked medium shrub that reaches for the sky, growing upright into a gentle, rounded vase shape.
-Its sharply branching limbs showcase a lovely pale gray bark that beautifully contrasts with the small, bright green leaves.
+Elbowbush is a charming, deciduous, multi-trunked medium shrub that grows upright into a gentle, rounded vase shape.
+When pruned, it’s branches often grow back at an angle, hence the name Elbowbush.
+It’s sharply branching limbs showcase a lovely pale gray bark that beautifully contrasts with the small, bright green leaves.
 In early spring, delightful clusters of tiny, yellow-green, fragrant blossoms make their appearance, offering a vital source of nectar for our buzzing bee friends.
-The female plants gift us with numerous small, fleshy blue-black fruits that ripen in late summer, providing a delightful winter feast for many birds and small mammals.
+The female plants gift us with numerous small, fleshy blue-black fruits that ripen in late summer, providing a winter feast for many birds and small mammals.

 This beautiful shrub thrives in canyons, rocky slopes, and desert flats throughout the Trans-Pecos region, stretching all the way to Utah and California.
 It’s incredibly resilient and able to tolerate drought and a variety of soil types—even saline.
 Whether soaking up the sun or basking in partial shade, it adapts well.
 During extreme drought conditions, it might shed its leaves, but don’t worry; once the main trunks are well established, you can even prune it into a lovely small tree, adding sculptural charm as a striking accent or specimen plant.